Thursday 22 November 2018

 The future relationship should be based on an overarching institutional framework covering chapters and linked agreements relating to specific areas of cooperation, while recognising that the precise legal form of this future relationship will be determined as part of the formal negotiations.
 Where appropriate, the Parties may establish specific governance arrangements in individual areas.

 The Parties may also decide that an agreement should sit outside of the overarching institutional framework, and in those cases should provide for appropriate governance arrangements (121).

 Like 73, the door is left wide open to permanent vassalage.
 Paragraph 124 forwards third party arbitrated dispute resolution.
 123 adds: “The Parties should provide for the possibility to review the future relationship,” thereby crucially leaving the door open for us to return to the EU, not that we will have ever left.

 132 and 134: The Parties will base the arrangements for dispute settlement and enforcement on those provided for in the Withdrawal Agreement.
 To that end, the Parties should first make every attempt to resolve any matter concerning the operation of the future relationship through discussion and consultation.
 If either Party deemed it necessary, it should be able to refer the matter to the Joint Committee for formal resolution.

 …Should a dispute raise a question of interpretation of Union law, which may also be indicated by either Party, the arbitration panel should refer the question to the CJEU as the sole arbiter of Union law, for a binding ruling.
 The arbitration panel should decide the dispute in accordance with the ruling given by the CJEU (134).

 This is a trap.
 Under the banner of economic stability and frictionless trade, the UK will continue to align with EU regulations.
-As mentioned above, that will mean reams of Union law on British statute books for the ECJ will preside over.
+As mentioned above, that will mean reams of European Union law on British statute books for the ECJ to preside over.